aps831/workstation/README.md

 There is an issue in the dropbox role with installing nemo-dropbox.
 It is requesting an answer to a question which cannot be supplied by debconf.
 It is currently commented out.

-There is an issue with teamviewer and an expired certificate.
-It is currently commented out.

 ## Production

 ### Pre Tasks